 Houston to Lake Charles road trip | 2 hrs 30 mins

 If there’s one thing you have to try in Lake Charles, it’s a crawfish boil.

 In the UK we know them as crayfish, and they’re kind of the same, but different.
 Here you’ll get a huge plate of the ‘mud bugs’ as they’re fondly called, ready to crack open and fish those meaty tails out.

 Lake Charles is also where you’ll find the biggest collection of Mardi Gras costumes, in the world.
 It’s also a great place for a swamp tour, complete with plenty of alligators.
 If you want to see a huge concentration of them, in their natural habitat, check out the Pintail Wildlife Drive.
 I saw 27 in three miles.

-Downtown you’ll find some cool bars and restaurants (drink at the Luna Grill), and the Charpentier Historic District is a work of architecture to drive around.
+There are lots of cool things to do in Lake Charles – downtown you’ll find some cool bars and restaurants (drink at the Luna Grill), and the Charpentier Historic District is a work of architecture to drive around.
 Pick your favourite house and you can keep it.
+Maybe.
+Not.

 Lafayette is a university town – but don’t expect the same kind of ruckus as you’d get from any in the UK.
 I went on a Friday, morning, and was told that nothing really happens until 5pm, so maybe hold off your visit until then.
 Most weekends they have some sort of celebration, so time it right.

 Cool things to see in Lafayette include the Kid’s Museum – with a whole exhibition dedicated to Dr Seuss – and the French Press Restaurant.
 I had the Cajun Benedict, the restaurant’s signature, which featured French bread, boudin (local sausage), eggs, gumbo and scallions.
 That was one delicious feast.